Jamoxidase/Chameleon/README.md

 # Chameleon

-UCSC TABI presents Chameleon, a pipeline and collection of software based around Stealth that optimizes plasmids for bacterial transformation efficiency in non-model organisms.
+UCSC TABI presents project Chameleon, a pipeline and software package that optimizes plasmids for bacterial transformation efficiency in non-model organisms.

 ## Description

-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with (for example your team wiki).
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+Chameleon is a software project written for UCSC TABI as a submission for the Best Software award for iGEM 2023.
+For more information on anything here, visit our [team wiki](https://2023.igem.wiki/ucsc/software)

+`pstealth` is a software pipeline included in Chameleon built around Stealth.
+Stealth is a bioinformatics tool written by our PI David L. Bernick here a UCSC.
+Stealth statistically finds and reports underrepresented kmer motifs within a genome.
+The original version of Stealth can be found [here](https://git.ucsc.edu/dbernick/stealth).

+Chameleon is published as a python package to the Python Package Index (PyPI) under the package `chameleontools`.
+Find the PyPI page for the project [here](https://pypi.org/project/chameleontools/).

 ## Installation
+Installation steps are tailored to Mac/Unix-based operating systems.
+For instruction for Windows, skip to **Windows OS**

+##### MacOS/Linux (Ubuntu 20.04)

-Installing chameleontools is made simple with the pip python package installer.
+Chameleon can be installed under the Python package `chameleontools`.
+Installation is made simple with the pip python package installer.

-The pip installer should be automatically installed with most python distributions.
+The pip installer should be automatically installed with most Python distributions.
 Check if you have properly installed python and pip installer, the output should look similar
 ```bash
 usr:~$ python --version
 Python 3.x.x